peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A number whose exponent is decreased by <code>places</code>, but not to more than 0.
+* A number whose exponent is decreased by "places", but not to more than 0.

 ### MovePointLeft
     public EDecimal MovePointLeft​(int places, EContext ctx)